 How can I find where someone is buried for free

 All of the websites listed in this post are free, searchable, online resources where you can look to try to locate information about where your ancestor is buried.

-The following three sites are the most popular websites for searching graves online.
+The following three sites are the most popular websites for searching graves online to find where someone is buried for free.
 I’ve described them a bit, and you can find a link to their website to go ahead and begin your search.

-This is the most popular website for locating ancestors’ graves.
+This is the most popular grave finder site for locating ancestors’ graves.
 Their United States database is very thorough, as there are large numbers of volunteers covering vast portions of the country.